 Mining Hardware Build List

 - Power Supply - $250 – 1300 watt Gold Rated PSU - If you are having a hard time finding these larger power supplies in stock, an alternative is to get two lower powered 750 watt Gold Rated PSU’s and connect them together with this add2psu adapter to power your rig.

 - Motherboard – $90 – ASRock MB-970EX4 Socket AM3+/ AMD 970/ AMD (best motherboard for mining at the moment).
 If it is out of stock, this one or this one are good alternatives.

-- Graphics Cards (GPU) - $400 x 4 AMD Radeon R9 280x - This is one of the best graphics card for alt-currency mining.
+- Graphics Cards (GPU) - $350 x 4 AMD Radeon R9 280x - This is one of the best graphics card for alt-currency mining.
 It is capable of over 750Kh/s per card, bringing your total rig power to 3,000 Kh/s.
 Stick with the Sapphire, Gigabyte, ASUS or MSI brands and avoid the HIS, Powercolor and XFX brands as they are known to have issues with mining.
+I would also recommend the AMD 7950 if you can find them for under $300/ea.
+They get around 700Kh/s and use significantly less power than the 280x when under-volted.
 There are several other recommended mining cards that will work with this rig guide listed here.
 Just remember to calculate the power requirements for whichever cards you decide to go with.